iterative/ldb-resources/README.md

 | Insert new object directly into workspace | `$ cp ~/tmp/dog-1090.* ./`
 | Pick object list and annotation changes that happened in workspace | `$ ldb add ./`|

-To save staged dataset into LDB (with all the cumulative changes made so far), one needs to use the *commit* command.
+To save staged dataset into LDB (with all the cumulative changes made so far), one needs to use the `COMMIT` command.

 ### Dataset saving and versioning